Ketone drinks: a buzzy and safe alcohol-alternative?

-"Since then, my mental health has improved significantly," Williams says.
-"I'm saving money, I'm not putting myself in danger, and I'll never have to battle another hangover again.
+"Since then, my mental health has improved significantly," Robin says.
+"I'm saving money and I'll never have to battle another hangover again.
 I found myself becoming slightly more motivated, especially at work, and I don't tire as easily."

 Reduced blood pressure